Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 Redirects can be used to forward users to special pages depending on their search keywords.
 For example, users searching for `shipping` could be forwarded to https://example.com/shipping.html.

 {% hint style="warning" %}
 For API integrations GraphQL can only return the target URL.
-The actual brwoser redirect must be implemented by the merchant.
+The actual browser redirect must be implemented by the merchant.
 {% endhint %}

 #### Query